Xilinx/mlir-aie/docs/quickSetupLin.md

 ## License Errors When Trying to Compile

-The `v++` compiler for the NPU device code requires a valid Vitis license.
+The `v++` compiler for the NPU device code requires a valid Vitis™ license.
 If you are getting errors related to this:

 1. You have obtained a valid license, as described [above](#install-xilinx-vitis-20232-and-other-mlir-aie-prerequisites).
 1. Make sure you have set the environment variable `LM_LICENSE_FILE` to point to your license file, see [above](#setting-up-your-environment).